wallabyjs/console-ninja/README.md

 The status popup information dialog explains the current state of the tool and provides some tips on what to do next.

+Console Ninja uses a local websocket server to communicate with your editor, and **VPNs and firewalls** can interfere with this communication.
+If you are having connection-related issues and are connected to a VPN, try disconnecting from the VPN.
+If you are using a firewall, you may try **temporarily** disabling it to see if it is the cause of your problem; if so, refer to your firewall documentation to see how to identify blocked traffic and how to configure it to allow Console Ninja.

 ## How does it work

 Console Ninja integrates with locally installed tools that are building/preparing your code, and then inspects and adjusts your code (in a way that doesn't change how it executes) before it gets to the runtime (browser or node process that runs the code).